Lamb Chops with Dijon Glaze over Wilted Spinach

 I LOVE lambs chops, it’s usually what I order when we go out for special occasions.
 But making them at home is really quite simple and a whole lot cheaper then going out to eat so any night can be a special occasion.

 Buy them trimmed and frenched then all you have to do is season and cook.
 My husband claimed he didn’t like lamb when I met him, but I quickly converted him.
 This is perfect for date night with your significant other!
+Double this recipe for 4 people.

-Tip on using fresh herbs: Nothing beats the flavor of fresh herbs.
+Nothing beats the flavor of fresh herbs.
 Whatever you don’t use right away, tightly wrap in plastic wrap and freeze in portions.
 When you need fresh herbs, remove from the freezer, it thaws in seconds and is ready to use in any recipe.

-Rack of Lamb with Dijon Glaze
+Lamb Chops with Dijon Glaze over Wilted Spinach

 - 1 lb New Zealand spring rack of lamb, fat trimmed and frenched